If you’re new to tattooing, the amount of information about becoming a tattoo artist can be overwhelming.

 No matter your skill level, if you use low-quality materials, you will make low-quality tattoos.
-Avoid cheap tattooing kits off eBay or Amazon.
+Avoid buying a cheap machine off eBay or Amazon.

-If you’re still trying to decide whether tattooing is right for you, there are a few cheaper machines that don’t ask for a huge investment.
-(You can find our top picks here.)
-However, if tattooing is something you want to do for life, it’s worth buying a good machine.
+If you’re still trying to decide whether tattooing is right for you, there are a few tattoo machines that don’t ask for a huge investment.
+However, if tattooing is something you want to do for life, it’s worth buying a good tattoo machine.
 Some of our top picks include:

-Most tattooers think the only way to attract more clients is to get better at tattooing.
-While having stellar skills certainly helps, it is impossible for new tattoo artists to compete on skill alone with people who have 10+ years of experience.
-If you can only rely on being the best, you’ll struggle to get any traction in the industry for a long time.
+Many tattoo artists think the only way to attract more clients is to improve their tattooing skills.
+While having stellar art skills certainly helps, it is impossible for new tattoo artists to compete on skill alone with people who have 10+ years of experience.
+If you can only rely on being the best, you’ll struggle to get any traction in the tattoo industry for a long time.

 The best way to become more competitive, even as a newer tattoo artist, is to market yourself.

-Great tattoo artists know that getting lots of clients relies on both their tattooing skills and their marketing skills.
+A good tattoo artist knows that getting lots of clients relies on both their tattooing skills and their marketing skills.
 No one will know how great they are at tattooing if they don’t find a way to get the word out about their tattoos.

-That’s why if you can sell your services better than artists who are more experienced than you, then you’ll have more clients and make more money:
+That’s why if you can sell your services better than an experienced artist, then you’ll have more clients and make more money: